PhilLAL/waltz-docs/docs/user_guide.md

 [TOC]

 ***

-Before deepening into Waltz , please, note a list of very simple actions.

-They really worth doing while using web-applications:
+__Before deepening into Waltz, please, note a list of very simple actions that really worth doing while using web-applications:

 - _Redo last actions_
 - _Refresh the page_
 - _Refresh the page with cache drop (CTRL+F5)_

 ***